Though increasingly stable, Benin faces many challenges such as extreme corruption and a low adult literacy rate.*

 The Hunger Project – Benin is comprised of 18 epicenters.
 These epicenters serve an area of 138 villages and a population of 311,073.
 There are four broad phases through which all epicenter communities progress: Mobilization (I), Construction (II), Program Implementation (III) and Transition to Self-reliance (IV).
 Though the majority of the epicenters in Benin are in stage III of the epicenter process, four are in stage IV and one is in stage I. Three epicenters in Benin have graduated to self-reliance.

 The Hunger Project has been working in Benin since 1997 and is currently empowering community partners in 19 epicenter areas to end their own hunger and poverty.
-Through its integrated approach to rural development, the Epicenter Strategy, The Hunger Project is working with community partners to successfully access the basic services needed to lead lives of self-reliance and achieve internationally agreed-upon markers of success, such as the Millennium Development Goals.
+Through its integrated approach to rural development, the Epicenter Strategy, The Hunger Project is working with community partners to successfully access the basic services needed to lead lives of self-reliance and achieve internationally agreed-upon markers of success, such as the Sustainable Development Goals.

 Make change happen.
 Invest in people.